jeffreyluoxlvii/Breakout/README.md

 The scores file holds 1100 as a high score for testing purposes.
 Remove 1100 from the scores file before playing the game.

+The levels get harder due to level design (the ball goes through designs that result in more unpredictable bounces), the type of bricks in levels (later levels have bricks that must be hit more times), and the faster speed of ball in later levels.

 ### Impressions

 This project was definitely on a much larger scale than the previous Data project.
 However, it was also good practice